herranz/devboard_3DM-CV7-AR/README.md

  ## License
- This project is open source and available under the [...
-License]().
+ This project is open source and available under the **CERN-OHL-S-2.0 license**

- You don't have to include all sections - just the one's relevant to your project